The-OpenROAD-Project/OpenROAD/src/mpl2/README.md

 # Hierarchical Macro Placement

-A Hierarchical Automatic Macro Placer for Large-scale Complex IP Blocks, "Hier-RTLMP".
+A hierarchical automatic macro placer for large-scale complex IP blocks, "Hier-RTLMP".
 This tool builds on the existing RTLMP (*mpl*) framework, adopting a multilevel physical planning approach that exploits the hierarchy and dataflow inherent in the design RTL.